evelynharbison/slate/source/index.html.md

 This documentation is for the Rifiniti client API for data extraction.

-The API uses jwt tokens for authorization of the requests and that token must be present in the headers of each request.
+The API uses jwt tokens that are present within a request's header for authentication.
 See [Authentication](#Authentication) for instruction on how to acquire a token.

 # Authentication